flexera-public/terraform-provider-rightscale/website/docs/d/cm_datacenter.markdown

 # rightscale_datacenter

-Use this data source to get the Href or other attributes of an existing datacenter for use in other resources.
+Use this data source to locate and extract info about an existing [datacenter](http://reference.rightscale.com/api1.5/resources/ResourceDatacenters.html) to pass to other rightscale resources.

 Filter block is optional - ommitting it will result in the first available datacenter in a given cloud.